Skip to content

 ) -> float | pd.Series

-Largest peak-to-trough loss (negative number).
+Largest peak-to-trough loss over the sample (negative number).

 Source code in python/fundcloud/metrics/core.py